-Warning: If the dependents are authorized to accompany the military member at Government expense to the location, but the member voluntarily elects to serve an unacompanied tour, FSA is not payable.
+If the dependents are authorized to accompany the military member at government expense to the location, but the member voluntarily elects to serve an unaccompanied tour, FSA is not payable.

-Effective January 1, 1998, FSA is payable to a member married to another member regardless of whether the member has any nonactive duty dependents, when all other general conditions are met and provided members were residing together immediately before being separated by reason military orders.
-Not more than one monthly allowance may be paid with respect to a married military couple for any month.
+Effective January 1, 1998, FSA has been payable to a member married to another member regardless of whether the member has any nonactive duty dependents when all other general conditions are met, and provided members were residing together immediately before being separated by reason military orders.
+Not more than one monthly allowance may be paid concerning a married military couple for any month.

 Payment is made to the member whose orders resulted in the separation.
 If both members receive orders requiring departure on the same day, then payment goes to the senior member.

-Combat Pay.
-Military members who are assigned or deployed to a designated combat zone are paid a monthly special pay, known as Combat Pay (or Immiment Danger Pay).
+Military members who are assigned or deployed to a designated combat zone are paid a monthly special pay, known as combat pay (or Imminent Danger Pay).
 The amount paid is $225 per month for all ranks.
-Even if a military member only spends one second in the designated combat zone, he/she receives the entire amount of the monthly combat pay for that month.
+Even if a military member only spends one second in the designated combat zone, he or she receives the entire amount of the monthly combat pay for that month.

-Tax Advantage.
 Not all military pay is subject to federal or state income tax.
-Because this pay goes into the military member's pocket, instead of the Government's pocket, this is like getting a few bucks extra each month.
+Because this pay goes into the military member's pocket, instead of the government's pocket, this is like getting a few bucks extra each month.
 In most (but not all) cases, if it's called "pay" (such as "basic pay"), it's subject to income tax.
-If it's called an "allowance," (such as "Basic Allowance for Housing," or "Subsistence Allowance,") it's not.
+If it's called an "allowance," (such as "Basic Allowance for Housing," or "Subsistence Allowance"), it's not.

-For duty performed in a designated combat zone, all income earned by enlisted members or warrant officers is tax exempt.
+For duty performed in a designated combat zone, all income earned by enlisted members or warrant officers is tax-exempt.
 For officers, the amount of income that is tax-exempt in a combat zone is equal to the maximum amount of base pay paid to the highest-ranking enlisted member.
-For 2011, that's $6,527 per month.
+For 2019, that's $8,241 per month.

-A few low-ranking enlisted members with lots of dependents, may qualify for a "Family Subsistence Supplemental Allowance," of up to $1,100 per month.
-A few years ago, the military was embarrassed by a news report that some low-ranking military members with lots of kids apparently qualified for food stamps.
-Congress reacted by changing the military pay laws to add this allowance.
-If a military member accepts this allowance, he/she may no longer apply for food stamps.
+A few low-ranking enlisted members with lots of dependents may qualify for a "Family Subsistence Supplemental Allowance," of up to $1,100 per month.
+If a military member accepts this allowance, he or she may no longer apply for food stamps.

-Clothing (Uniform) Allowance.
-Military uniforms cost big bucks.
-Military members are issued (given) a complete set of uniforms during initial training.
+Military uniforms can be expensive.
+Military members are issued a complete set of uniforms during initial training.
 After that, it's up to the military member to replace uniform items as they become unserviceable or wear out.
-Enlisted members are given an annual Clothing Allowance to help them with this requirement.
+Enlisted members are given an annual clothing allowance to help them with this requirement.

 The clothing allowance is usually paid annually on a member's enlistment anniversary.
-Those with less than three years of service receive the basic rate (on the assumption that their uniforms are still fairly new and don't need to be replaced as much).
-Additionally, their first annual payment will be only 1/2 of the basic rate (on the assumption that little would have to be replaced during their first six months of service).
+Those with fewer than three years of service receive the basic rate, on the assumption that their uniforms are still fairly new and don't need to be replaced as much.
+Additionally, their first annual payment will be only half of the basic rate, which assumes that little would have to be replaced during their first six months of service.

-Child Support Allowance.
 By regulation, military members must provide "adequate support" to their dependents.
-Military members who live in unacompanied quarters (barracks), and pay court-ordered child support receive the difference between the single and dependent rate of the military transitional rate housing allowance.
+Military members who live in unaccompanied quarters (barracks) and pay court-ordered child support receive the difference between the single and dependent rate of the military transitional rate housing allowance.
 This pay is called "Differential Pay."

-However, in order to recieve this pay, the amount of the court-ordered child support must equal or exceed the amounts authorized.
+However, to receive this pay, the amount of the court-ordered child support must equal or exceed the amounts authorized.
 If the amount of the court-ordered child support does not equal or exceed the amounts shown on the chart, the military member does not receive this allowance.

 - Flight Pay: Military members who perform regular flight duties are entitled to special monthly flight pays.